tock/libtock-c/examples/tutorials/root_of_trust/encryption_service_starter/README.md

 * Does NOT allow logging to screen over IPC
 * Does NOT allow for plaintext over returning results in hex over UART
-* Does NOT allow for encryping user-provided plaintext using an encryption oracle driver
+* Does NOT allow for encrypting user-provided plaintext using an encryption oracle driver

-This application is essentially just a scaffold to build from while following the tutorial.
+This version of the application is essentially just a scaffold to build from while following the tutorial.